johnfairh/site/ruby_swiftpm.md

 On Linux & macOS homebrew, the headers end up in `prefix/ruby-x.y.z`.
 Debian puts the arch headers in `prefix/arch/ruby-x.y.z`.

-All this means is that the ruby umbrella header file and include directories can be in various places depending on how the user's machine is set up and what version of Ruby they want to run against.
+All this means is that the Ruby umbrella header file and include directories can be in various places depending on how the user's machine is set up and what version of Ruby they want to run against.